Caldwell-West Caldwell Board of Education

 After selecting the ½ cup fruit or vegetable requirement, students must select at least two (2) additional full components in the full amounts (per age/grade grouping required amounts) to count toward the reimbursable offer versus serve meal.

 The student’s decision to accept all five (5) food components or to decline two (2) food components shall not affect the price charged for the meal.
 The lunch is priced as a unit.
-If children do not choose enough food times to comprise a reimbursable meal, a la carte prices will be charged.
+If children do not choose enough food items to comprise a reimbursable meal, a la carte prices will be charged.

 School staff cannot make exceptions to the policy, such as requiring every child to take a particular food component.
 It is the student’s choice to select any three, four or all five components of the reimbursable meal.